 The conical-shaped (hump of shiva’s bull form) Shiva lingam in the Kedarnath temple is a unique feature of the temple among all Shiva Temples.

-Set at the coast of sacred Mandakini River, Kedarnath Temple is one of the 12 jyotirlingas of Lord Shiva.
+Set on the coast of the sacred Mandakini River, Kedarnath Temple is one of the 12 jyotirlingas of Lord Shiva.
 In Garhwal Himalayas of Uttarakhand.

 Legend Behind Kedarnath Dham